derrickclaye/fear-and-comfort/README.md

 # External Library

-We use the lightgbm framework to perform the gradiant boosting classification.
+The lightgbm framework was used to perform the gradiant boosting classification.
 You may install it using the following command:

 ```!pip install lightgbm```

-We also used snscrape to obtain tweets.
+snscrape was used to obtain tweets.

 ```!pip install snscrape```